zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 - Submit feedback and ratings for places they've visited
 - Add comments about their experience
 - Provide visit date information
-- Prevent duplicate feedback for the same place
+- Automatically update existing feedback if user already reviewed this place

 **Request Body:**
 ```json